Changing your regular doctor

 Everyone resident in Norway is entitled to be assigned a general practitioner (GP) in the municipality in which they live.
 This means that they are entitled to be on a GP's list.
 You should contact your GP when you have a medical problem which needs to be assessed by a doctor.

 Your GP is responsible for ensuring that the patients on their list are examined, diagnosed and treated as necessary.
 Your GP will assess whether you need specialist treatment at a hospital or by other medical specialists or a physiotherapist.
-GPs will also prescribe medicines and certify sick leave for their patients
+GPs also prescribe medicines and certify sick leave for their patients.

 All municipalities in Norway have a 24-hour medical service for patients who need immediate assistance.